wildgracevideo/wildgracevideo-website/content/home/home.md

   I feel beyond fortunate that I have been able to combine my love for creativity and video into my own business and I’m excited to share that same energy and excitement with you.
+pageTagline: >-
-pageTagline: Wild Grace Videography is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.
-We're here to give your brand that 'wow' factor—be it bold, authentic, adventurous, or however you imagine it.
-From engaging social media reels to compelling narratives, we're here to help you bring your brand to life and help you better connect with your audience.
+  Wild Grace Video is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.

+  We're here for the brands that embrace dreamy escapes and wild adventures—those that confidently stand out and stay true to who they are.
+They're bold, inspiring, and refreshingly different.
 videoHighlight:
   title: LET'S SELL **THE EXPERIENCE.**
   videos: